So, you’re asking how to become more self aware, right?

 A lot of times our friends actually see us better than we see ourselves.
 We’re unaware about some of our quirks, beliefs, or traits.

 By becoming more self-aware, you’re cutting through the fog and seeing clearly — almost like wiping the smears off of sunglasses.

 Let’s get into the four major benefits of journaling..

 I won’t lie, my first month of journaling was basically just me screaming headfirst into a blank book (with my pen).

 I was furious at the world.

-Turns out I had a lot of anger/frustration to get out, and it showed.
+Turns out I had no idea how to be self aware, and it showed.